Phone: 0161 214 1500

 - Criminal Bar Association

 Rebecca is a defence specialist and is frequently instructed on a range of general criminal matters.
-Rebecca has a particular strength in representing the more vulnerable client.
+Rebecca has a particular strength in representing the more vulnerable client and in heavyweight cases requiring consideration of significant amounts of evidence.

-R v J (2021): Represented first defendant in a multi-handed conspiracy to supply class A drugs relating to the death of a co-conspirator during the Leeds Festival 2019.
-Secured sentence of 2 years 8 months’ imprisonment.
+R v J (2021): Represented first defendant (17-year-old) in a multi-handed conspiracy to supply class A drugs relating to the death of a co-conspirator during the Leeds Festival 2019.
+Secured sentence of two years and eight months’ imprisonment.
 Case received widespread media attention including in the Daily Mail and the Manchester Evening News.

-R v L (2021): Secured acquittal in multi-handed fraud involving vulnerable complainant and defendants.
+NCC v L (2021): Multi-handed fraud involving vulnerable complainant (memory loss) and defendants (learning difficulty).

-R v NM (2020): Secured SSO for three offences of possession with intent to supply class A and B drugs into a prison.
+R v NM (2020): Vulnerable defendant (PTSD), secured SSO for three offences of possession with intent to supply class A and B drugs into a prison.

-R v G (2018): Secured acquittal in a case of chid cruelty, which required cross-examination of a 6-year-old complainant.
+R v G (2018): Successfully defended in a case of child cruelty, which required cross-examination of a six-year-old complainant.

 R v B (2014): Youth sentenced for arson with intent to endanger life – successful mitigation resulted in sentence of Youth Rehabilitation Order.